 What are we not doing right, or not doing well enough, or not doing at all?

 Where are the farmers?
 We need to inform financial service providers and bring them together with farmers.
-I have been to hundreds, if not thousands, of meetings and conferences on blended finance and similar initiatives, and there is hardly ever a farmer present, or not more than a single token representative.
+I have been to more than a hundred meetings and conferences on agriculture, forestry investment and similar initiatives, and there is hardly ever a farmer present, or not more than a single token representative.
 This is not right.
 We need to create situations where farmers can sit down and tell financial service providers face to face what it is that they need.

 At the same time, the financial sector needs to explain their own needs and constraints clearly to farmers.
 Then they can sit down together and discuss how to manage the risks.